Roots (Sepultura album): Lyrical and visual themes

 "Ratamahatta" is "a celebration of life in Brazil's favela slums, sung all in Portuguese, which tells the stories of people like Zé do Caixão (Coffin Joe) and Lampião, the leader of an early 1900s outlaw gang from north Brazil, whose head was put on public display after he was captured".
+"Itsári" ("Roots" in the Xavante language) features a Xavante healing ceremony chant.
 "Ambush" is "a tribute to murdered South American rain-forest activist Chico Mendes".
 "Dictatorshit" addresses the 1964 Brazilian coup d'état.
 "Endangered Species" addresses environmental destruction.

-"Cut Throat" is about Epic Records.
-(The last words in the song are "Enslavement, Pathetic, Ignorant, Corporations".
-This spells EPIC, the record company with which Sepultura had some trouble during their previous album, Chaos A.D.)
+"Cut-Throat" is about Epic Records, who the band had some trouble with during their previous album, Chaos A.D.; the last words in the song are "Enslavement, Pathetic, Ignorant, Corporations", spelling "Epic".
 The lyrics to "Attitude" were co-written by Dana Wells, Max Cavalera's stepson, whose death (in part) led to the events which caused Max to leave the band.
 Dana also came up with the concept for the video for the song, featuring Brazilian Jiu-Jitsu experts the Gracie family.